xiaqinwen11/notebook/post-doc notebook.md

 ### Page 1: 2018-01-22.  github workshop with lab
    download textwrangler (BBEdit)
-1. create a notebook
-   A:go to Andrew's notebook and click and copy his template (raw)
-   B: create a new repository in github desktop, named "notebook"
-      publish it when created, and don't check the public box (free for students)
-   C: create a file in textwrangler and paste the template and saved with 2018notebook
-      in desktop, .md
-   D: drag the 2018notebook to the notebook folder
-   E: go to github desktop and right click-open in finder-edit in textwrangler
-   F: commit a change

 2. create a webpage
    A: search html5 free template on google